astoria-tech/FOIL-Request/README.md

 We would like to share this tool so it can supplement the resources that are out there, if you know of a way to help it reach more people we'd be excited to hear it!

+### Installation

+If you'd like to run this site, download the files onto your computer and open them with your browser.
+You can edit them with a code editor like Visual Studio Code and create a pull request to suggest changes.

 ### Contact us

 team@astoria.digital